 Training is undertaken on the job and involves design and planning-focused work within the office in addition to site-based activities.

-It is important to check with employers during the selection process to see if they operate such a scheme for graduates and if you will be offered a place on the scheme.
+Ask employers during the selection process to see if they operate such a scheme for graduates and if you will be offered a place on the scheme.
 For details of companies that offer approved training schemes see the ICE Approved Employers Search.

 Large contractors prefer graduates to have overall experience of the whole contract process, in conjunction with institution training schemes.

 As graduates progress towards incorporated or chartered status, they take on more responsibility and have the opportunity to move into site manager positions.
 Site careers can lead to responsibility for major projects (£25million plus).
 Progression is then to contracts manager or company director.
 Office-based career prospects also exist.